 If you do not have a concrete (e.g., highly testable) hypothesis, then the tendency is to have an analysis that’s meandering with no point of focus that could legitimately go on and on forever… analyzing interesting, but ultimately, not that important issues.
 The key to avoiding this meandering (which a lot of CIBs do) is to have a hypothesis.
 It focuses on clarity.

 Related to this is setting up your problem structuring correctly upfront.

 So “X is my hypothesis.
 And X is true if the following three assertions are true: 1, 2, 3.”

-So "YES, the client should acquire the target company for X, Y, and Z reasons."
-Once you've proven x, y, or z (or have revised your hypothesis such that x, y and z do support your final hypothesis) then you conclude.
-So maybe x, y and z is "1) client can't afford to not play in the fastest growing market segment, 2) it's cheaper to buy than to build, 3) if we don't buy, a competitor will and then we're really in trouble...."
-I'm making this up of course, and it's not very MECE, but hopefully you get the overall idea.
+So maybe x, y, and z are “1) client can’t afford to not play in the fastest-growing market segment, 2) it’s cheaper to buy than to build, 3) if we don’t buy, a competitor will, and then we’re really in trouble….”
+I’m making this up, of course, and it’s not very MECE, but hopefully, you get the overall idea.